The 25 Most Common Religious Fallacies

 16. False Analogy

-“Life is like a watch, so it has a watchmaker.”
+“Life is like a watch, so it must have a watchmaker.”

 17. Appeal to Mystery